16 Free Thanksgiving Math Activities for Preschoolers with 12 Worksheets

 12 Interactive Worksheets to Practice Thanksgiving Math Activities for Preschoolers

-- The kids will separate each color’s pom poms according to their number.
+- Separate each color’s pompoms according to their number.

-I made another counting game after the first, matching cups because I couldn’t help sticking stickers to them.
-Students first determine the cup’s number, then count and fill the cups with the proper proportion of red pom-poms.
+This worksheet contains a counting game after the first.
+Determine the cup’s number, then count and fill the cups with the proper proportion of red pom-poms.

 Counting Game on Thanksgiving Dinner Table

-In this method, you can ask your preschoolers to choose a Thanksgiving card for dinner.
+In this method, choose a Thanksgiving card for dinner.

 Some numbers are written on the cards.
 The foods are also attached with their corresponding numbers.

-After choosing their cards, they find the food with the corresponding number and enjoy their dinner.
+After choosing cards, find the food with the corresponding number and enjoy.

 Play the Count and Clip game to help your preschooler memorize math skills with Thanksgiving math exercises.
 Get cards with images of turkeys on them.
-Once your kid has counted the turkeys on each card, help them write the numbers down on the card.
+Counted the turkeys on each card, and write the numbers down on the card.

 Counting Pumpkins on Thanksgiving Day Math Activities

-Turkey Color by Number Game on Thanksgiving Day
+Turkey Color by Number for Thanksgiving Math Activities

-- First, look at the drawing of the turkey.
+- Look at the drawing of the turkey.
 There are some numbers written all over it.

 - You will see that for each number, there is a color code mentioned in the paper.